 This is the whole concept of pre-emption.
 By "using" a land, they’re ascribing instrumental capitalist value.
 Again, you can have value in a land that doesn’t look anything like this.
 Neoliberal capitalism looks at a plot of land and says, “How can I use this; how can I make money from it.”
 That’s instrumental value.
 That’s only one kind of value ascribed.
 You have 30,000 other types of values that could be ascribed to that land that hasn’t nothing to do with destroying it.
 You could play there, is that using it?
 You could gather from that land, is that using it?
 Is praying using it?
 Is burying your ancestors there using it?
 Is pruning bushes using it?
 Is hunting there using it?
 What do you mean by "using" it, and why is it capitalism that gets to decide the paramount definition of that value?
 This is colonialism at it’s finest, and the fact that it permeates into people like that shows you the pervasiveness of hegemonic capitalism.

 Well said.
-Thank you for each and every one of these insights; it was a tremendous honour to discuss all of these issues with such a knowledgeable woman.
-Perhaps those who haven’t discovered these concepts will have their own paradigm shift from your words!
-Keep up the fantastic work you tirelessly do with your research and activism Chelsey.
+Thank you for these insights; it's a tremendous honour to discuss these issues with such a knowledgeable woman.
+Keep up the fantastic work Chelsey.